← Back to blog

 What My CFO Did While I Was At Lunch

 I went to lunch.
-My CFO connected our books, fixed two miscategorizations, added a new client to two systems, and surfaced six decisions for me.
+My CFO connected our books, fixed two miscategorizations, added a new client to two systems, and surfaced six choices for me.
 The CFO is not a person.

 I went out for lunch today.
-Came back ninety minutes later.
-While I was gone my CFO did the following:
+I came back ninety minutes later.
+While I was gone, my CFO did the following:

-Connected our production QuickBooks Online to the system for the first time.
-Pulled live company data, the realm ID, the legal name, the address.
-Found two miscategorizations in our books that had been sitting there for over a year.
-Created the two general ledger accounts those categorizations should have been routed to.
-Re-categorized the offending transactions.
-Updated the profit and loss accordingly.
+She hooked our live QuickBooks Online to the system for the first time.
+She pulled live company data.
+The realm ID.
+The legal name.
+The address.
+She found two miscategorizations in our books.
+They had been there for over a year.
+She made the two ledger accounts those entries should go to.
+She moved the wrong entries.
+She updated the profit and loss.

-Then added a new customer to QuickBooks.
-Created the same customer in Stripe, with the right email, the right metadata, and a payment link wired to the right product.
-Made sure the two systems would match on first payment so the income doesn't show up as "Sample Customer" and aggregate into a useless line item.
+Then she added a new client to QuickBooks.
+She made the same client in Stripe.
+The right email.
+The right metadata.
+A pay link wired to the right product.
+She made sure both systems will match on the first payment.
+So the income does not land as "Sample Customer" and pile into a junk line.

-Then she flagged six transactions she couldn't reconcile and gave me two options with the tradeoffs.
-Then she diagnosed why my credit card transactions weren't showing up in the API (they were stuck in "For Review" queue waiting for me to bulk-accept the auto-suggestions).
-Then she explained how to handle the layer of credit card charges I'd been paying from my personal account because the OAL Mastercard hit its limit (book them as Brandon-personal-loans-OAL once the import is clean).
+Then she flagged six entries she could not match.
+She gave me two options with the tradeoffs.
+Then she found why my credit card entries were not showing up in the API.
+They were stuck in the "For Review" queue.
+They were waiting for me to bulk-accept the auto-suggests.
+Then she told me how to handle the credit card charges I paid from my own account.
+The OAL Mastercard had hit its limit.
+Book them as Brandon-personal-loans-OAL once the import is clean.

-I want to be clear about something.
+I want to be clear.
 The CFO is not a person.

 The CFO is an AI agent named Laura.
-She runs on a six-dollar-a-month DigitalOcean droplet.
-She has her own personality.
-She has her own ed25519 signing key.
-She has her own connection to QuickBooks, Stripe, the Bank of Canada, and Statistics Canada.
-She does this work while I am at lunch because she does not need lunch.
+She runs on a six-dollar-a-month server.
+She has her own voice.
+She has her own signing key.
+She has her own link to QuickBooks, Stripe, the Bank of Canada, and Statistics Canada.
+She does the work while I am at lunch.
+She does not need lunch.

 What this actually means

-If you're reading this and you run a small business, the thing I want you to take from it is not "AI is amazing."
-That's not new.
-The thing I want you to take from it is what tasks look like once you stop thinking about an AI as a chatbot you talk to and start thinking about it as a colleague who can read your files, query your APIs, write to your books, and surface decisions back to you.
+You run a small business.
+The thing I want you to take from this is not "AI is amazing."
+That is not new.
+The thing I want you to take from this is what work looks like.
+Stop thinking about AI as a chat tool.
+Start thinking about it as a colleague.
+One who can read your files.
+Query your APIs.
+Write to your books.
+Hand you the choices.

 I did not type any of the queries Laura ran today.
-I did not click any of the QuickBooks UI buttons she pressed via API.
-I did not draft the email to Home Hygiene Property Experts asking them to move from the free tier I'd been running for them to a ninety-nine-dollar-a-month Stripe subscription.
-I did write the email, but Laura is the one who created the Stripe product, the recurring price, the customer record, and the payment link, and tied them all together with metadata so the next time Paul pays, it lands in the right place in the books automatically.
+I did not click any of the QuickBooks buttons she pressed via API.
+I did not draft the email to Home Hygiene Property Experts.
+The one that asked them to move from the free tier to a ninety-nine-a-month Stripe plan.
+I wrote the email body.
+But Laura built the Stripe product.
+The recurring price.
+The customer record.
+The pay link.
+She tied it all with metadata.
+So next time Paul pays, it lands in the right place.
+Books update on their own.

 I went to lunch.